 Be flexible, realize that you will run into traffic, and try to choose options that are within the same general vicinity.

 For sleeping, I always recommend using this site as they consistently give me the best hotel deals.

 Days 2 & 3: Joshua Tree National Park

 In the morning of Day 2, start your drive as early as possible toward Joshua Tree National Park.
 The drive will take roughly 2.5 to 3 hours, depending on where your exact starting point is.

-Joshua Tree is one of my favorite places on the planet – not just one of my favorite places in CA or AZ – so this is not a spot to miss during your road trip from California to Arizona.
+Joshua Tree National Park is one of my favorite places on the planet.
+Meaning, not just one of my favorite places in California, but on the entire earth.
+So this is not a spot to miss during your road trip from California to Arizona.